treeverse/lakeFS/docs/index.md

 **Disclaimer:** This is an early access version intended for collecting feedback and should not be used in production.
 API and data model are expected to change.
 {: .note .pb-3 }

-lakeFS is an open source Data Lake Management platform with ACID guarantees and Git-like collaboration capabilities, such as data quality assurance by data CI/CD, data reproducibility by time travel to previous lake versions, and reducing costs of mistakes by allowing instant revert.
+lakeFS is an open source project that empowers your object storage data lake (e.g. S3, GCS, Azure Blob) with ACID guarantees and Git-like collaboration capabilities, such as data quality assurance by data CI/CD, data reproducibility by time travel to previous lake versions, and reducing costs of mistakes by allowing instant revert.
 {: .pb-5 }

 ## Table of contents